You'll find the funniest restaurant reviews on the Internet.

 3. Per Se - Yelp

 Thomas Keller’s New York institution has been widely accepted as one of the top restaurants in the world for decades.
-Not by this Yelp reviewer.
-In a wide ranging critique, they described the food as “tasteless, bland, genuinely unappealling”, before adding that, “A Swanson’s TV dinner from a microwave would be a considerable step up”.
+But not by this Yelp reviewer.

 4. McDonald’s - Tripadvisor

 Fast food brands tend to fare worse than their more salubrious colleagues when it comes to online reviews.
 While often underserved, there are occasions when the restaurants themselves don’t exactly help themselves.

 A prime example is the McDonald’s in Chester, New York, who received a one-star review by an unhappy customer.
 Said customer had a “romantic meal” with his girlfriend ruined when an employee “spat in [his] hair”.

 He went on to describe the altercation as “CHEEKY”.

 Another restaurant that has helped shape the New York food scene, Jean Georges, has received praise from critics.
 But not Yelp user Corina C.

 After her mother was struck in the face by an inconspicuous glass door, Corina was appalled by the reaction of staff.
 She claimed that she felt “treated in cold and inhuman ways."